matamalaortiz/understanding_networks_2017/packet/post/README.md

-## Wifi Traffic packets analyzing and my computer calling at me to warn me.
+## Wifi traffic analysis and my computer calling me to warn and remind me that I should add a SSL certificate.

 During the class Understanding Networks at ITP, New York University, we covered how to analyze packets over our network traffic.
 Some of the tools we went through were [Wireshark](https://www.wireshark.org/) and [Herbivore](https://github.com/samatt/herbivore/releases).
 Although I ended up using Tshark, which is basically Wireshark for the command line.